3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d04/instructor_notes/intro_to_jquery.md

 **Even if you don't fully understand the code, it's a good exercise to visit code.jquery.com and take a look at minified and non-minified jQuery.**

 EXERCISE: Take 20 minutes to explore the jQuery documentation.
-The first step in understanding any new language or tool is to familiarze yourself with the doucmentation.
+The first step in understanding any new language or tool is to familiarize yourself with the documentation.

 http://learn.jquery.com/using-jquery-core/
 https://api.jquery.com/